Archives

 Category: Uncategorized

-What holds clouds up, and why are some fluffy on top but flat on the bottom?
+What holds the clouds up in the air and what makes some clouds appear to be fluffy on top but flat on the bottom?

-Clouds are composed of tiny liquid water droplets (whose diameters are about the width of a human hair) and tiny shards of ice in a variety of shapes.
+Clouds are composed of tiny liquid water droplets — whose diameters are about the width of a human hair — and tiny shards of ice in a variety of shapes, or habits.
+Whether a cloud is mostly liquid water droplets or ice particles depends, as you might guess, on the ambient temperature of the air in the cloud.
 Continue reading

-Comments Off on What holds clouds up, and why are some fluffy on top but flat on the bottom?
+Comments Off on What holds the clouds up in the air and what makes some clouds appear to be fluffy on top but flat on the bottom?